chriskempson/netcrafter/README.md

     }

 ## Why?
 As much as I enjoyed using static content generators such as Jekyll I was always forgetting how to use them as I update my sites infrequently.
 One thing I never forget how to use however, is HTML/CSS.
 I'm weird and I enjoy authoring HTML by hand so I set about trying to make a website with HTML/CSS alone like I used to back in the 90's!
 It wasn't long before the need to include a scripting language arose (PHP - since it runs on most servers) but I used as little of it as possible.
-Only the bare miniumum required for me to build my HTML website [chriskempson.com](http://chriskempson.com).
+Only the bare minimum required for me to build my HTML website [chriskempson.com](http://chriskempson.com).

 ## Get up and running
 You can preview your site with PHP-CLI's inbuilt webserver.

     php -S 0.0.0.0:8000 -t public

+    or run

+    ./serve.sh

+Next point your browser at http://127.0.0.1:8000.
 Now you are free to create whatever you like, however you see fit.
-Koishi is more of a way of doing something rather then a predefind structure.
+Koishi is more of a way of doing something rather then a predefined structure.